ivan-kleshnin/cyclejs-examples/README.md

    users$s - array of array streams :: [Observable [User]]
    ```

    kinda work.
-Until you hit an exceptions:
+Until you hit a special word:

    ```
    ...
    peopl$e ? @_@
    ```

    What about records of streams?
+Clear enough, I hope.

 5. No confusion between static and observable variables were confirmed in practice.<br/>
    Variables tend to be either first or second type in every particular (flat) namespace.